restraint-harness/restraint/docs/commands.rst

  *  T:   3 [restraint/vmstat                                ] Running
  *  T:   3 [restraint/vmstat                                ] Completed

+The argument ``--restraint-path`` passes the directory from which to run `restraintd` from.
+By default, the installed image is executed but it is best to provide a path where your restraint repo is pulled and ``restraintd`` image is built.

-You can pass -v for more verbose output which will show every task reported.
+You can pass ``-v`` for more verbose output which will show every task reported.
-If you pass another -v you will get the output from the tasks written to your screen as well.
+If you pass another ``-v`` you will get the output from the tasks written to your screen as well.

 All of this information is also stored in the job.xml which in this case is